Tong-ST/debian_sway/README.md

 More optional **tlp** config it's depend on your machine but if you want to use my **personal config** you can ``` sudo cp -r debian_sway/custom_conf/tlp.conf /etc/ ``` but i **extremely recommend** to config for your own machine needed

 > ***AND ABOUT IT!***, It cover most basic setup, now you can install stuff & customize to you liking, Thanks if you stick to the end of this long long guide...

+## Bug are might still found (with my own testing)
+- Graphical Glitches when install in VM it mostly on VM don't handle wayland very well you have to find you own solution for VM use for example. use different video render method
+- When exit get error: [common/ipc-client.c:86] unable to receive IPC response (But known to be harmless, If i find solution i will updated)
+- My Thinkpad T14 gen 2(i) sometime still got wifi not found, I just redo stuff detail on first section, If found better solution will put it there

 ## References
 Recommend to check Sway community doc below